jesse-osiecki/resume/Readme.md

 ##### _(2015-2016)_ Bardess
 ###### Software Consultant
 * Design client websites and HTTP data connectors in Node.js, PHP, and Java's Spring framework
-* Create effecient managed systems and environments using products such as Amazon's Web Services and Salt
+* Create effecient managed systems and environments using products such as Amazon's Web Services and Salt to manage configurations
+* Fixed automations run with Ansible
 * Designed data visualization extensions for platforms such as QlikSense
 * Conducted security audits and monitored servers using, OSSEC, fail2ban, logstash/elasticsearch, and NewRelic
 * Built databases in MongoDB, OracleDB, Mysql, PostgresSQL, and built data-connectors for them.